dcnieho/glassesTools/README.md

 |`gaze_ori_r`|`np.ndarray`|Origin for the right eye's gaze direction vector (mm) in the eye tracker's coordinate system.|

 #### World-referenced gaze data
 The `glassesTools.gaze_worldref.Gaze` class is used for storing a sample of gaze data expressed in the world.
-Each sample is expressed in two reference frames, one with respect to the scene camera (`gazePosCam` and `gazeOriCam`), and the other with respect to a plane/surface in the world (such as the glassesValidator poster, `gazePosPlane2D`). `glassesTools.gaze_worldref.Gaze` has the following properties:
+Each sample is expressed in two reference frames, one with respect to the scene camera (`gazePosCam` and `gazeOriCam`), and the other with respect to a plane/surface in the world (such as the glassesValidator poster, `gazePosPlane2D`).
+It is typically the position on a plane in the world (the `gazePosPlane2D` fields) that one is interested in. `glassesTools.gaze_worldref.Gaze` has the following properties:
 |Property|Type|Description|
 | --- | --- | --- |
 |`timestamp`|`float`|Timestamp (ms) for the gaze sample.|